duckdb/duckdb-web/docs/dev/building/platforms.md

 | `windows_arm64_mingw`  | Windows 10+ AMD64 (x86_64) with MinGW  |
 | `windows_amd64_rtools` | Windows 10+ AMD64 (x86_64) for [RTools](https://cran.r-project.org/bin/windows/Rtools/) (deprecated) |

+32-bit architectures are officially not supported but it is possible to build DuckDB manually for some of these platforms, e.g., for [Raspberry Pi boards]({% link docs/dev/building/build_instructions.md }#raspberry-pi-32-bit).

 ## Building DuckDB from Source

 DuckDB can be [built from source]({% link docs/dev/building/build_instructions.md %}) for several other platforms such as FreeBSD, Linux distributions using musl libc, and macOS 11.